kera-cudmore/Boutique-Ado/README.md

 A link to download the product images was provided by the Code Institute, who sourced the material from [kaggle](https://www.kaggle.com/).

-The home page image was also provided by the Code Insitute.
+The home page image was also provided by the Code Institute.